j-freddy/j-freddy.github.io/_posts/2023-01-26-on-the-philosophy-and-design-choices-of-this-site.md

 ## Philosophy

-Before starting, I wanted a firm vision: to create a site that presents and maintains my identity.
+Before starting, I wanted to establish a firm vision: to create a site that presents and maintains my identity.
 This stemmed from my dissatisfaction with previous personal sites.

 I wanted to be reflected within my site: the designs, colours, backgrounds etc. are to be crafted with precision and care.
-I've thrown in some easter eggs as well. ;)

 I also have a side vision: to write and maintain articles.
 I grow increasingly frustrated at all these online resources with amazing content plagued by rubbish